continue to map correlations between neurological and mental events.

 just another name for certain neurophysiological processes.
-It does not signify anything distinct from the observable phenomena of the brain.
+It does not signify anything distinct from the observable chemistry of the brain.

 Nothing extra-chemical is occurring, so there is no warrant for a separate term.
-It's not a scientific or a philosophical problem; it's a linguistic confusion.
+Consciousness is not a scientific or a philosophical problem for this school; it's just a linguistic confusion.

-should come as no surprise that a scientific fringe finds these responses unsatisfying physics to better understand the relationship between the and the Psychical
+No one should be surprised that a scientific fringe finds these approaches unsatisfying.

+physics as a way to approach the relationship between the and the Psychical